agusavior/cdk-prototype/infrastructure/README.md

 In order to create this project, AWS CDK version 2.1.0 has been used.

 If you deploy this, you'll see an AWS Cloudformation Stack called CDKToolkit listed.
 Don't worry about it, CDK created that for its purpose.

+### Useful commands of CDK

+* `cdk ls`          list all stacks in the app
+* `cdk synth`       emits the synthesized CloudFormation template
+* `cdk deploy`      deploy this stack to your default AWS account/region
+* `cdk diff`        compare deployed stack with current state
+* `cdk docs`        open CDK documentation

+### Tests

+The `tests` directory has been created automatically when I used a AWS CDK template.
+I don't know, for now, how that it's supposed to works.
+Feel free to explain it to me if you know.